Screenshot of the The National Risk Index’s interactive mapping and data-based interface

 ):

-Everyone receives one “free pass” for not submitting assignments via specified channels, after which you will receive a “Not Yet” mark.
+Everyone receives one “free pass” for not successfully submitting assignments via specified channels, after which you will receive a “Not Yet” mark.

 Part II: Data wrangling & exploratory data viz using your chosen data